alexunder/alexunder.github.com/_posts/2014-05-31-android-ril-code-review-1.markdown

 * Launching the mainLoop thread to handle hardware , including initializing the UART, reading data from the UART.
 * Returning five function pointers that will be used in libril.so to RILD.

-We will talk about it with more details in later section.
+We will talk about it with more details in a later section.
 The last invoking is RIL_register, we transfer the previous function pointers into libril.so via this function.
-Inner the RIL_register, it connects the socket to communicate the framework, and launch the listenCallback event, it's like a engine can always trigger the I/O jobs.
+Inner the RIL_register, it connects the socket to communicate the framework, and launch the listenCallback event, it's like an engine can always trigger the I/O jobs.

-For a summay of the rild rutine, there is a graph below:
+For a summary of the rild routine, there is a graph below:

 ![alt text](/images/notes/RIL_rutine.PNG "RIL_rutine.PNG")